mirmahathir1/finance-app/design/ui/statistics.md

 7. Populate Currency Filter dropdown
 8. User selects currency to view (default: user's default currency)
 9. Filter transactions by selected currency
+10. (Optional) If conversions are enabled, fetch exchange rates from open.er-api.com and convert other currencies into the selected currency
-10. Aggregate data by tags for filtered transactions
+11. Aggregate data by tags for filtered and converted transactions
-11. Render Pie Chart & Summary showing only selected currency
+12. Render Pie Chart & Summary
-12. Display Results
+13. Display Results

 ## Features

 - **Year and Month Selection**: Dropdown selectors for filtering by time period
 - **Currency Filter**: Shows only currencies used in transactions for selected period
+- **Cross-Currency Inclusion**: Optional checkbox fetches exchange rates from https://open.er-api.com and merges other currencies into the selected currency
-- **Expense Breakdown**: Pie chart showing expense breakdown by tags (only selected currency)
+- **Expense Breakdown**: Pie chart showing expense breakdown by tags (respects conversion toggle)
-- **Income vs Expense**: Bar chart comparing income and expense totals (only selected currency)
+- **Income vs Expense**: Bar chart comparing income and expense totals (respects conversion toggle)
 - **Summary Cards**: Total income, total expense, and net balance in selected currency
 - **Empty State**: Clear message when no data available for selected period/currency
-- **Currency-Specific**: All statistics filtered by selected currency (no conversion)
+- **Currency-Specific or Converted**: Defaults to selected currency only, with optional conversions for multi-currency inclusion

 ## User Flow